Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 Even the most inexperienced in this activity can venture out.
 Besides the sport, you will make a short trail on a cocoa farm, and afterward, you can take a bath in the waterfall and relax.

-LMTM🦊 Tip: Besides the bathing suit, it’s worth wearing light, comfortable and quick-drying clothes.
+LMTM🦊 Tip: Besides the bathing suit, it’s worth wearing light, comfortable, quick-drying clothes.
 Attention women who want to go only in a bikini, the force of the waterfall can make the bikini ties undo, or the pieces come out of place 🙈.
-I didn’t do this specific rappel, but in Maresias, for example, I wore a top, leggings, and a sun protection t-shirt.
+I didn’t do this specific rappel, but in Maresias, for example, I wore a top, leggings, and a sun protection t-shirt from Columbia Sportswear.

 Company: Ativa Aventura